guygregory/gpt-oss/README.md

 - `westcentralus`
 - `westeurope`

-\* Other regions/project types may be available, I personally tested this using a Foundry Project in UK South.
+\* According to Microsoft Learn, [gpt-oss will eventually be available in all regions](https://learn.microsoft.com/azure/ai-foundry/openai/concepts/models?tabs=global-standard%2Cstandard-chat-completions#gpt-oss).
+At time of testing, these are the regions I could find it.
+I personally tested this using a Foundry Project in UK South.

 📖 **Detailed instructions**: [Create Azure AI Foundry Projects](https://learn.microsoft.com/azure/ai-foundry/how-to/create-projects?tabs=ai-foundry&pivots=fdp-project)